Relative complete reducibility and normalised subgroups: Proof of Theorem

 \begin{remark} If instead of $H \le N$ we assume that both $H$ and $K$ are reductive and $K^{\circ}$ normalises $H$, then $H$ is always relatively $G$-cr with respect to $K$.
 This follows from \cite[Corollary~3.28]{Bate2011}, since if $K$ normalises $H$ then in particular a maximal torus of $K$ normalises $H$, and this implies that $H$ is relatively $G$-cr with respect to $K$. \end{remark}

 Before discussing a number of consequences of Theorem~\ref{THM:MAIN} in the next section, we take this opportunity to note a slightly more general result, and to observe that some subtleties can arise when dealing with R-parabolic and R-Levi subgroups of disconnected groups.
-The following slight generalisation of Theorem~\ref{THM:MAIN} shows that we can factor out any subgroup of $C_{G}(K^{\circ})$ without affecting relative complete reducibility.
+The following slight generalisation of Theorem~\ref{THM:MAIN} shows that we can factor out any normal subgroup of $C_{G}(K^{\circ})$ without affecting relative complete reducibility.

 \begin{theorem} Keep the notation of Theorem~\ref{THM:MAIN} and let $M$ be as in Lemma~\ref{lem:usefulsub}.
-Let $f~\colon~N~\to~G'$ be a homomorphism into a reductive group $G'$ such that $\ker(f) \le C$ and the restriction $M \to f(N)$ is an isogeny onto its image.
-Then $H \le N$ is relatively $G$-completely reducible with respect to $K$ if and only if $f(H)$ is relatively $G'$-completely reducible with respect to $f(K)$. \end{theorem}
+Let $f~\colon~N~\to~G'$ be a homomorphism into a reductive group $G'$ such that $\ker(f) \le C$.
+If $H \le M \ker(f)$, then $H$ is relatively $G$-completely reducible with respect to $K$ if and only if $f(H)$ is relatively $G'$-completely reducible with respect to $f(K)$. \end{theorem}